Top 5 Well Water Warning Signs That Tell You Your Water Well is in Trouble

 There can be many causes of low water pressure including a failing well pump, stuck check valve, partially closed or bad gate or ball valve, and leaking or failing pressure tank.
 In some

-In some cases, iron bacteria clogs up the pipe nipple leading to the pressure switch which causes the pressure switch to incorrectly sense the pressure.
+In some cases, iron bacteria clog up the pipe nipple leading to the pressure switch which causes the pressure switch to incorrectly sense the pressure.

 If your well water tests high in iron bacteria, your pump and/or well screen may become clogged with iron bacteria.
 Having the well cleaned with a special solution designed to remove iron bacteria, slime and scale can often restore the well to a better condition.